-To check for new firmware and upgrade your access point:
+To check for new firmware and update the access point:

 - 1. Launch a web browser from a computer that is connected to the same network as the access point or directly to the access point through an Ethernet cable or WiFi connection. - 2.
-Enter the IP address that is assigned to the access point. - A login window displays. - If your browser does not display the login window but displays a security message and does not let you proceed, see Log in to the access point after initial setup on page 46. - 3.
+Enter the IP address that is assigned to the access point. - A login window displays. - If your browser does not display the login window but displays a security warning, dismiss the warning.
+For more information, see Dismiss a browser security warning on page 42. - 3.
 Enter the access point user name and password. - The user name is admin.
 The password is the one that you specified.
 The user name and password are case-sensitive. - If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight app or Insight Cloud portal, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 31.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 22.